 Tithing

 All N.E.T.
-Catholic Parishes contribute 3% of their Regular Collections income to different local organizations that help the poor.
+Catholic Parishes contribute 5% of their Regular Collections income to different local organizations that help the poor.

-Mercy and Peace Ministry
+Peace and Justice Ministry

 This ministry intends to articulate our current ministries in service to the poor, to be able to respond to new needs and come up with new strategies and helps identify the best ways to allocate our tithing resources.
 Our many ministries to the poor should be an organized effort of the entire parish to serve those in need, to advocate for justice and peace and to work at changing societal structures that perpetuate injustices.
 A balance between direct service and social change needs to be maintained.
 True Christian faith requires both steps, grounded in a combination of direct service, advocacy, community organizing and solidarity.